casprwang/dotfiles/README.md

 # Dotfiles

-Casper Wang's dotfiles for Neovim, Wezterm, and Karabiner.
+Casper Wang's setups for Neovim, Wezterm, and Karabiner.

 Feel free to snap a piece :)